Cross-platform C SDK logo

 Font *font = font_create("Comic Sans MS", 28, 0);

-they will not be completely portable, since we are not sure that the Comic Sans MS typeface is installed in all computers.
-We have two alternatives to guarantee the existence of a certain font:
+will not be completely portable, since we are not sure that the Comic Sans MS font is installed on all computers.

 2. System font

-As we just mentioned, there is always a default font associated with the window environment and that, in a way, gives part of its personality.
-Using this font guarantees us the correct integration of our program in all the systems where it runs, making our code totally portable (Figure 3).
-Interface controls like Button or Label have the system font of regular size associated by default.
-The correspondence of font_system in the different systems is:
+There is always a default font associated with the window environment and that, in a certain way, gives it part of its personality.
+Using this font guarantees the correct integration of our program in all the systems where it is executed, making our code totally portable (Figure 3).
+Controls such as Button or Label have the system font associated with a regular size by default.
+The best known are:

 • Tahoma: Windows XP.

-• San Francisco: macOS Mojave, High Sierra, Sierra, Mac OSX El Capitan.
+• San Francisco: Mac OSX El Capitan and later.

 • Helvetica Neue: Mac OSX Yosemite.